-The bass drum (also known as the kick drum) is the largest drum in your set, and is played using a bass drum pedal.
-Like most drums, they come in a variety of different sizes, shell types and setups, and this article highlights five essential facts that every drummer should know to get the best out of their foot powered boom maker!
+This article highlights five essential facts that every drummer should know to get the best out of their foot-powered boom maker!
 If you need help understanding any of the terms in this article, you can view our free and comprehensive glossary.

 Helpful related articles.

-When we refer to drilled or un-drilled bass drums, we are specifically talking about whether the drum has a large hole drilled at the top to accommodate a tom holder.
+When we refer to drilled or undrilled bass drums, we specifically talk about whether the drum has a large hole drilled at the top to accommodate a tom holder.
 The image below shows a drilled bass drum, with the tom holder being inserted.
 This can be viewed in our free video, One Video Every Beginner Drummer Should Watch.

-It is mostly the higher-end professional grade drum sets that have an un-drilled bass drum, where the rationale is that the less drilling there is on a shell, the more resonance and tone there is to the drum.
-This however, is largely negated by the fact that since most bass drums are fitted with some type of internal muffling (see below), the resonance is largely controlled regardless.
-If you do opt for a bass drum that is not drilled to accommodate a tom holder, you will need an alternative solution to mount your toms, such as racks, or cymbal stand mounted holders.
+It is mostly the higher-end professional grade drum sets that have an undrilled bass drum, where the rationale is that the less drilling there is on a shell, the more resonance and tone there is to the drum.
+This, however, is largely negated by the fact that since most bass drums are fitted with some internal muffling (see below), the resonance is largely controlled regardless.
+If you opt for a bass drum that is not drilled to accommodate a tom holder, you will need an alternative solution to mount your toms, such as racks or cymbal stand-mounted holders.

 It is recommended that some additional dampening is placed inside the bass drum, such as a blanket or a small pillow.
-The purpose of this is to further reduce the resonance of the drum.
-Remember, a bass drum should have a low-end, short and punchy sound with minimal ring, and internal dampening helps to achieve this.
+The purpose of this is to reduce the resonance of the drum further.
+Remember, a bass drum should have a low-end, short and punchy sound with minimal ring, and internal dampening helps achieve this.
 You don't need to overdo this - just a light blanket or small pillow (ideally something that lightly touches both the batter and resonant head) should suffice.

-The legs that are attached to the sides of the bass drum are known as the bass drum spurs.
+The legs attached to the bass drum's sides are known as the bass drum spurs.
 Some of them have spikes that can be deployed to stop the drum from sliding, but be very careful of that feature on hardwood and tile floors!
 A small rug or carpet is always the best option so that your spikes can dig in and provide a non-slip playing situation.
 It is very frustrating and impractical when the bass drum moves every time it is played, and you will experience this on harder surfaces where the spikes cannot be used.
-The spurs should be angled to provide maximum resistance against slipping, while raising the front bass drum head approximately one inch off the floor.
+The spurs should be angled to provide maximum resistance against slipping while raising the front bass drum head approximately one inch off the floor.
 The latter suggestion will give you improved playability on the batter side.
 The image below shows both of these suggestions in action.